-- Parent's are not allowed on the school premises (except the Cafeteria) unless they have an appointment. - Parents must behave correctly, with respect and courtesy to all members of the faculty, administration and staff in and out Dorado Academy. - The security guards are responsible for ensuring order and safety in the institution.
+- 15. Parents must behave correctly, with respect and courtesy to all members of the faculty, administration, and staff in and out of Dorado Academy. - 16.
+At no time should any hint of disagreement or disharmony between parent and employee be displayed before other parents, students, or employees.
+Should this happen, the school's administration may take any and all measures that it deems necessary to assure a safe school environment. - 17.
+Parents may not, under any circumstances, act against teachers or any other school employee or against students other than their own children.
+There are appropriate procedures in the school for such situations.
+If a situation or problem is witnessed, parents should notify the teacher or Administration immediately.
+Parents who are involved with a student who is not their own will be held accountable for their actions before an officer of the school, as well as to the parents of affected students. - 18.
+Verbal and/or physical aggression by a parent or guardian to a teacher or staff inside or outside the school on or after working hours with regard to situations originating in academic and disciplinary aspects will be considered a hostile act towards the school, which is contrary to the school's philosophy and be considered as serious misconduct.
+It may be sufficient cause for termination of the educational services contract signed by both parties, without Dorado Academy being obligated to return any fees. - 19.
+The school's administration will immediately take action if any parent does not comply with the rules and exhibits behavior that interferes with the proper functioning of the school.
+It will be considered a serious fault, in which case the same disciplinary procedures, which include the prohibition of entry to the school and the immediate termination of this contract. - 20.
+The security guards are responsible for ensuring order and safety in the school.
 Their duty is to enforce all the school's rules and policies that may apply, as well as any situations deemed prudent for the benefit of students.
-It is the duty of all parents to comply with the instructions provided by Dorado Academy Security Guards. - At no time should any hint of disagreement or disharmony among parent and employee be displayed before other parents, students or employees.
-Should this happen, the school's administration may take any and all measures that it deems necessary to assure a safe school environment. - Verbal and/or physical aggression by a parent or guardian to a teacher or non teaching inside or outside the school on or after working hours with regards to situations originating in academic and disciplinary aspects will be considered a hostile act towards the institution, which is contrary to the school's philosophy and be considered as serious misconduct.
-It may be sufficient cause for termination of the educational services contract signed by both parties, without Dorado Academy being obligated to return any fees. - Parents may not, under any circumstances, act against teachers or any other school's employee or against students other than their own children.
-There are appropriate procedures in the institution for such situations.
-If a situation or problem is witnessed, parents should notify the teacher or Administration immediately.
-Parents who are involved with a student who is not their own, will be held accountable for their actions before an officer of the institution, as well as to the parents of affected students. - The school's administration will immediately take action if any parent does not comply with the rules and exhibits behavior which interferes with the proper functioning of the school.
-It will be considered a serious fault, in which case the same disciplinary procedures, which includes the prohibition of entry to the school and the immediate termination of this contract. - Defamation, discrediting the prestige of Dorado Academy, both inside and outside of the school, is prohibited. - Assault on a teacher, Principal, Head of School or employee of Dorado Academy is prohibited. - Lack of respect for teachers or any employee of Dorado Academy is prohibited. - If an urgent termination of this contract is necessary, then all contributions and payments due and the institution's commitment to the parent and student will cease.
+It is the duty of all parents to comply with the instructions provided by Dorado Academy Security Guards. - 21.
+Parents or guardians may not engage (whether in social media, on or off campus) in defamatory behavior, communications, or interactions that are disruptive, intimidating, aggressive, discredit the prestige of Dorado Academy, reflect a loss of confidence in or disagreement with the school's policies, methods of instruction, or discipline.
+Likewise, if the student or any parent or guardian otherwise interferes with the school's safety procedures, responsibilities, or accomplishment of its educational purpose or program. - 22.
+If an urgent termination of this contract is necessary, then all contributions and payments due and the school's commitment to the parent and student will cease.